-What should I do if my SIN card has been lost or stolen?
+What should I do if my confirmation of SIN letter or SIN card has been lost or stolen?

 We recommend that you follow these steps to protect your SIN: